crownstone/website/04-jobs.md

 {% include snippets/full-width-container-begin%}

-{% include snippets/two-cols-text-img-blue-bg-begin text-right="true" %}
+{% include snippets/two-cols-text-img-blue-bg-begin text-alignment="right" %}

 If there are currently no job openings that match your interest, you can send an open application.
 We're always open to hear interesting stories!